amyy28/ISE6thSem_CIE2-Components/README.md

 #### Guidelines for OOADP Lab Test
 `You will be asked to execute and draw class diagram of any 1 question.
 A time limit of 1:30 hour will be given for it.
 And you need to keep your skype call videos on.`

+Please point out if any information is improper.